flatiron/director-reflector/README.md

 Through the removal of this boilerplate code, Director-Reflector creates a robust, standardized, and re-usable Director client API wrapper base for any [Director](http://github.com/flatiron/director) router.

 **Note**: Director-Reflector makes the least amount of assumptions possible about your application.
-The API client wrapper it reflects, is designed to be **as minimalistic as possible**.
+The API client wrapper it reflects is designed to be **as minimalistic as possible**.
 The default client will cover all routes out of the box, but **you are encouraged to extend the reflected base client with your own personal sugar-syntax**.

 # Installation